 There are some pilots that have shoulder issues or lack the physical ability to drop their chest and raise their hands behind them.
 In such cases, there are other forward techniques that will work.
 This technique eliminates the torpedo position and is also easier on the shoulders.

-For each of the above, while the wing is overhead and being stabilized with the brakes, the pilot should come upright, out of the torpedo (for either “torpedo style” launch methods) and do a quick visual of the wing.
+For each of the above, if a pilot is launching alone, while the wing is overhead and being stabilized with the brakes, the pilot should come upright, out of the torpedo (for either “torpedo style” launch methods) and do a quick visual of the wing.
+During class training, I can be a spotter for the first several launches.
 This visual is to look for wing deformity caused by a friction knot or twig caught in the lines.
 Friction knots are easier to see by looking for deformities of the airfoil.
 In addition or as a better way of looking for a line or other issue with the wing, it is good to have someone watch the wing and have them shout “ABORT!” if there is any issue with the wing, lines or issue with the launch.

 Below, a video on the Torpedo Launch, following